 - Garlic salt

-- Meatballs – Using Italian-seasoned store-bought meatballs is an amazing shortcut, but you can of course, use your own homemade meatballs.
-You can use ground beef, pork, turkey, or a mixture.
+- Meatballs – Using Italian-seasoned store-bought meatballs is an amazing shortcut, but you can of course, make your own meatballs if you prefer.
+You can use any variety of Italian meatball – ground beef, pork, turkey, or vegetarian.

 - Marinara sauce – Use an Italian-seasoned, basic marinara sauce.
 Again, use store-bought for a shortcut or homemade if you prefer.

 - Mozzarella cheese – Use sliced mozzarella cheese.
-You can also use provolone or an extra sprinkle of Parmesan cheese if desired.
+You can also use provolone, fontina, or any cheese that melts well.
+Add an extra sprinkle of Parmesan cheese if desired.

-- Garnish – Optional, but you can garnish with a sprinkle of Italian seasoning, fresh parsley or fresh basil.
+- Garnish – Optional, but you can garnish with a sprinkle of Italian seasoning, red pepper flakes, fresh parsley, or fresh basil.

 - Prep meatballs.
 Cook meatballs according to package instructions.
 You can bake or saute in a skillet.

-- Prep Hawaiian buns.
-Carefully slice buns in half lengthwise so that you can peel the top of the rolls off.
+- Prep buns.
+Carefully slice the buns in half lengthwise so that you can peel the top of the rolls off and they all stay intact.

 - Mix garlic butter.
 In a small bowl, mix together melted butter and garlic salt.

 - Assemble meatball sliders.
-Layer bottom half of buns in a prepared pan lined with foil and top each section of bun with one meatball.
-Top with marinara sauce and layer with cheese slices so they cover the whole section.
+Layer the bottom half of the buns in a prepared baking dish lined with aluminum foil and top each section of the bun with one meatball.
+Top with a tablespoon of marinara sauce and layer with slices of cheese so they cover the whole section.

 - Bake sliders.
-Top with top buns and brush with garlic butter.
+Top with top bun section and brush the tops of the rolls with garlic butter.
 Bake in a preheated oven until golden brown and cheese has melted.

 Absolutely!
-Use your favorite vegetarian meatballs in place of the Italian meatballs used here.
+Use your favorite vegetarian premade meatballs in place of the Italian meatballs used here, it’s an easy swap to make.

-Store any leftover sliders in the fridge for 3-4 days, but they are best right out of the oven so they don’t get soggy.
+Store any leftover sliders in an airtight container in the fridge for 2-3 days, but they are best right out of the oven so they don’t get soggy.

 How to reheat meatball sliders

-For best results, reheat sliders in a 350 degree F oven.
+For best results, reheat sliders in a 350-degree F oven until hot throughout.

-Wondering about what goes with meatball sliders?
-Here are a few veggie sides to try:
+Wondering about what to serve with sliders?
+Here are a few side dish ideas:

 - Raw Veggies and Dill Veggie Dip